 ‘The quality of the home learning environment is more important for a child’s intellectual and social development than parental occupation, education or income.’
 Sylva et al 2004

-Catch ups: your child’s key person will regularly let you know what your child has achieved in school and how to support achievement in the home.
+Catch ups: Your child’s key person will contact you regularly and let you know what your child has achieved in school and how to support and promote achievement in the home.

-Weekly Newsletter: we will often give a suggested activity for home and give ideas for a home learning activity for your child to try.
+Weekly Newsletter: We will keep you up to date with what is happening in the nursery and we always endeavour to include a suggested activity for home and give ideas for a home learning activity for your child to try.

-Home learning packs: we have developed busy fingers packs and story sacks that can be borrowed and taken home to support with specific areas of development.
+Home learning packs: We have developed busy fingers packs and other learning packs that can be borrowed and taken home to support with specific areas of development.

 Remote Learning during lockdown: In the event of school closure for a significant period of time we will revert to our remote curriculum offer.
 This will include: